62KEPLER62/Pandemic-simulation/README.md

 Pandemic simulation with javascript
 This is a simple pandemix simulation that I made using javascript.
 The graphics are made with javascript canvas and css.
+The graph on the bottom of the page shows the number of infected and healthy people and is also drawn with javascript canvas.

 *IMPORTANT*
 The optimal value for infection duration parameter is between 300 and 1000,